TahBlaise36/react-weather-dashboard/README.md

 - Users are able to view the cities they have saved in the dashboard.

 - Users are able to search for any city from the saved list, by clicking on the city.
+This will bring back the weather details of the selected city.

-- Users are able to delete a city from thier favorite cities list.
+- Users are able to delete some cities from thier favorite cities list.

-- Users recieved notification if the city has successfuly been added to or deleted from thier favorite cities list.
+- Users will recieve notification if the city has successfuly been added to or deleted from thier favorite cities list.

 ## Folder/File_structure

 ### ui:

-- This folder contains complex components for each features of the dashboard performing the various functionalities.
+- This folder contains the complex components for each features of the dashboard performing the various functionalities.

 ### components: